14ROVI/topgg-rs/README.md

 # topgg-rs
-A rust wrapper for the top.gg API that also abides by their rate limit.
+A rust wrapper for the top.gg API that also abides by their rate limit and even has webhook support.

 ## How to use
+In your `cargo.toml` please put
 ```
 [dependencies]
 topgg-rs = "0.2.0"
 ```

+### Standard usage
 ```rust
 #[tokio::main]
 async fn main() {